vk3dan/sturdy-lidbot/README.md

 ## How to setup

-To setup the bot I made it as simple as possible.
-I now created a [config.py](config.py) file where you can put the needed things to edit.
+To setup the bot Krypton made it as simple as possible. he created a [config.py](config.py) file where you can put the needed things to edit.

 Here is an explanation of what everything is: